US senator lauds India’s decision to resume COVID-19 vaccine export | Business

 - United States

-A top Republican senator on Tuesday welcomed India’s decision to resume the export of COVID-19 vaccines.

-Senator Jim Risch, ranking member of the Senate Foreign Relations Committee, also urged India to increase the production of such vaccines so that it can meet its international obligations.
+A top Republican senator has welcomed India's decision to resume the export of COVID-19 vaccines and asked the country to increase its production to meet its international obligations.
+India last week said it will resume the export of COVID-19 vaccines in the fourth quarter of 2021 under the ''Vaccine Maitri'' program and to meet its commitment to the Covax global pool.
+Health Minister Mansukh Mandaviya, however, said that vaccinating Indian citizens remains the top priority of the government.
+Senator Jim Risch, a ranking member of the Senate Foreign Relations Committee, welcomed India's decision to resume the export.

-“I welcome the announcement by #India that it will restart exporting COVID19 vaccines,” Risch said in a tweet.
+"I welcome the announcement by India that it will restart exporting COVID-19 vaccines," Risch tweeted on Tuesday.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)